Orange-OpenSource/optisam-ui/docs/pages/exploring/checkProdDeployment.md

 ![select APM](../../img/exploring/checkProdDeployment2.jpg){: .zoom}

-This screen will be shown :
+The not deployed products will be displayed as below :

 ![select APM](../../img/exploring/checkProdDeployment3.jpg){: .zoom}